appgardenstudios/hyaline/www/content/documentation/how-to/export-documentation.md

 ## Steps

 ### 1. Download Current Documentation
-Go to the latest `Internal - Merge` workflow run in the forked `hyaline-github-app-config` repository and download the artifact `_current-documentation`.
+Go to the latest `_Merge` workflow run in the forked `hyaline-github-app-config` repository and download the artifact `_current-documentation`.
 Once downloaded extract the folder and note the location of the extracted `documentation.db` file for later use.

 ### 2. Select Output Format
 Hyaline supports exporting extracted documentation in a variety of formats.
 See [CLI](../reference/cli.md) or [Export](../reference/export.md) reference documentation to see the available options and select an output format.